Tombarr/barrasso-blog/content/projects/jhinvestments.md

 # Images
 featureImage = '/images/features/jhinvestments.png'
-featureImagePosition = 'top'  # Options: 'top' (before content), 'bottom' (after content), 'none' (not rendered on single page) screenshots = []
+featureImageCaption = 'Screenshot of the hypothetical growth of $10k chart on the Fund Compare tool on JHInvestments.com' featureImagePosition = 'top'  # Options: 'top' (before content), 'bottom' (after content), 'none' (not rendered on single page) screenshots = []